 Peru offers a wide range of economic activities for investors.
 Some of the biggest recipients of foreign investment include the mining and infrastructure sectors, with large projects underway.
 Several other sectors pose interesting opportunities for investors to capture rapid growth and international expansion.
 These include projects in agribusiness and irrigation, fishery, food and beverage, education, real estate, and manufacturing (textiles, chemical, steel, and jewellery, among others).

 Fuente: Doing Business in Peru EY

 The UK has been an influential player throughout Peruvian history, and the ties between the countries have remained strong until these days.
-The UK is now the main origin of direct foreign investment in Peru accounting for 18% at USD 4,630 million, followed by Spain (17%) and Chile (15%).
+As of 2021 the UK is now the main origin of direct foreign investment in Peru accounting for 22% at USD 6.44 billion, followed by Spain (18%) and Chile (12%).
 UK investments top the ranks for the mining sector, as well as for activities related to tourism.
 It is also the number 2 investor for the finance and service sectors and number 3 for commerce.

 The Trade Commission of Peru to the UK and Ireland offers the following services: